 Arguably, when we are interested in a prediction for a long time horizon, we wish to know not the exact system state at a specified time but an average behaviour around that time and perhaps a measure of the dispersion of the extremes around it.
-This

-- implies a different perspective of long-term prediction and predictability.
+This implies a different perspective of long-term prediction and predictability.
 In this we can disregard the "instantaneous" system state, which in atmospheric sciences is referred to as the weather, and try to predict the long-term average for a future period, commonly referred to as the climate.
-According to a common definition, climate is "the long-term average of conditions in the atmosphere, ocean, and ice sheets and sea ice - described by statistics, such as means and extremes (US Global Change Research Program, 2009).
+According to a common definition, climate is "the long-term average of conditions in the atmosphere, ocean, and ice sheets and sea ice described by statistics, such as means and extremes (U.S. Global Change Research Program, 2009).
 The usefulness of the notion of climate as a long term average extends also to hydrological processes.
-Actually, in studies of climate change and its impacts, including those in hydrology and water resources, long-term predictions always refer to long-term average conditions. - To study this notion of prediction and predictability, we need long simulations and data series that enable observation of long-term behaviours.
+Actually, in studies of climate change and its impacts, including those in hydrology and water resources, long-term predictions always refer to long-term average conditions.

+Figure 12 Evolution of the soil water x_i , the variability index y_i , as well as their moving averages of length 30, for time i up to 1000.

+To study this notion of prediction and predictability, we need long simulations and data series that enable observation of long-term behaviours.
 In all following illustrations we use time series with lengths of 10 000.
-The first thousand terms of the time series of the soil water $x_i$ , generated with the same initial conditions as before, are shown in Fig. 12 (upper panel).
-The plot shows high variability at the shortest time scale (i.e., 1), - with peculiar variation patterns not visible in the plots of fewer data points presented earlier.
+The first thousand terms of the time series of the soil water x_i , generated with the same initial conditions as before, are shown in Figure 12 (upper panel).
+The plot shows high variability at the shortest time scale (i.e., 1), with peculiar variation patterns not visible in the plots of fewer data points presented earlier.
 Yet it shows flat time average at scale 30 ("climate").
-Despite high variability at scale 1, the trajectory of the system state does not resemble a purely irregular or random pattern.
-Rather the trajectory seems cyclical, but a more careful investigation reveals that the time series differs from that of a typical periodic deterministic system. - Specifically, as shown in Fig. 13 (upper panel) there is no constant periodicity, but the time $\delta$ between successive peaks of the time series $x_i$ varies between 4 and 10 time steps, with a period of 6 time steps being the most frequent.